imprvhub/ivanlunadev-portfolio/src/content/projects/post-cinemathe.md

 #### Feedback:
 Your feedback is valuable!
 If you encounter any issues or have suggestions for improvements, please create a new issue in the [GitHub repository](https://github.com/imprvhub/cinemathe/issues/new).

-#### New Features and Pending Fixes for v1.2.2:
-- ~~**New Feature:** Implement filtering functionality by genres and years.
-This feature introduces the capability for users to perform refined searches within their favorites collection.
-Users can now filter entries based on specific genres and delineate results by decade intervals.
-For example, users can query their favorites to display action movies added between the years 1980 and 2000.
-The filtering logic leverages the genresForDb and yearStartForDb fields to ensure accurate and efficient data retrieval.~~ [Full changelog.](https://github.com/imprvhub/cinemathe/commit/bfc9e1f6c2c4bc8edd99776151ba548dcdc21c94)

-- ~~**Bug Adding First Favorite for New Users:** This issue occurs on the first click when adding a favorite for a newly created account.
-The first click is not recognized because the component fails to update the state when mapping '0' objects in the JSON.
-However, on the second click, the 'Add to Favorites' button functions correctly, and this issue never recurs for that user again.
-It only happens on the first click for the first favorite addition.
-Further investigation is needed into the Vue.js functions responsible for this behavior.~~ [Full changelog.](https://github.com/imprvhub/cinemathe/commit/1a8ff1c52a0119ddc7468cc54effccdb933c21fc)

-- ~~**Auto-fill Bug on Login Page:** Auto-fill on mobile devices sometimes causes a redirection to the root page.
-The form configuration needs adjustment to prevent this redirection and allow users to continue the authentication flow.~~ [Full changelog.](https://github.com/imprvhub/cinemathe/commit/3435ff615c32bffc3aac2b35aaa0f43bf9d090b6)

-- ~~**Sign In Button as Loader Button**: The sign-in button will be a 'loader-button' so that when users click on it, a loader is displayed until the authentication process is complete.~~ [Full changelog.](https://github.com/imprvhub/cinemathe/commit/ec387757026cc216a6efc275e1e49627657a8525)

-- ~~**Grid Representation of Movies and TV Shows in the Profile**: Currently, there are two separate paginations for movies and TV shows in the profile.
-In the future, these paginations will be replaced by a filtering option that allows users to filter by 'All - Movies - TV Shows', resulting in a single pagination.~~ [Full changelog.](https://github.com/imprvhub/cinemathe/commit/720f5edd9206400be32c7a20017022706f01ce39)

-- ~~**Rating Score Consistency:** Refactor rating scores for movies and TV shows in the main carousel to two decimal places.~~ [Full changelog.](https://github.com/imprvhub/cinemathe/commit/f3251b04abb9a986559aa3f8db35a78431c6ead7)

-- ~~**Style Enhancements:** -Review and standardize font sizes, styles, and weights across all components to ensure a consistent and cohesive appearance throughout the entire application.
--Review hover effect on user profile menus; the button's border-radius is causing the hover effect to misalign.~~ [Full changelog.](https://github.com/imprvhub/cinemathe/commit/5b80d98079c67ca89a998f9c0d68d43d67396f83)

-- ~~**Responsive UI:**: -Adjust avatar modal layout to fit within the parent element.
--Align paragraph text correctly in the confirmation modal after user registration.
--Modify the share modal width for screens larger than 800px to improve responsiveness.~~[Full changelog.](https://github.com/imprvhub/cinemathe/commit/7669bcbdd2b2de83de2a8d1cdaa62450cb2f8938)

 #### Attributions

 The foundational inspiration for this project is derived from the [TasteJS](https://github.com/tastejs/nuxt-movies) repository, and i extend my gratitude for their pioneering work.